 Washington D.C.'S Police Chiefs

-WROTE SEVERAL BOOKS ON THE METROPOLITAN POLICE DEPARTMENT
+WROTE SEVERAL BOOKS ON THE HISTORY OF THE METROPOLITAN POLICE DEPARTMENT

 When I visited Washington D.C. back in the 90's I saw they noticed the look of the outside area where President Reagan was shot.
 Here are a couple photos of the area.
 It has changed since then to deter any further incidents.